Laserbeam31/bts-touring-networking-documentation-public/bts_touring_edgerouter_details.md

 BTS Touring Master Rack EdgeRouter Documentation
 ================================================

-The BTS FoH master touring rack contains a Ubiquiti EdgeRouter.
+The BTS FoH master touring rack contains a Ubiquiti _EdgeRouter_.
 This performs both as a DHCP server for the touring racks' VLANs (see _bts_touring_switches_details.md_), and also as a router and firewall.

 Terminology: